-Hot Springs State Park is a must while in Thermopolis.
-There are different springs to pull over and look at, playgrounds, swimming pool, a bath house, and a large bison herd.
+Hot Springs State Park and the Thermopolis Hot Springs Resort are must-visits while visiting this lovely WY town.
+There are different springs to pull over and look at, playgrounds, a swimming pool, a bathhouse, and a large bison herd.
 It’s also a great place to go biking!

-The bath house is free for you to enjoy.
-Normally, the springs are naturally 135 degrees Fahrenheit, but the bath house is altered to 104 degree for a more enjoyable therapeutic experience.
+The bathhouse is free for you to enjoy.
+Normally, the springs are naturally 135 degrees Fahrenheit, but the bathhouse is altered to 104 degrees for a more enjoyable therapeutic experience.

 If you’ve never been to a natural hot spring before, you may be shocked to find out that they stink.
 They smell like sulfur or rotten eggs.
 If you are back away from the water a bit, you won’t have to deal with the smell.
 While my daughters played on the playground next to the springs, the smell wasn’t an issue.

-There’s also a beautiful swinging bridge in the state park, near the springs that you can walk on, but keep in mind it’s not handicap assessable.
+There’s also a beautiful swinging bridge in the state park, near the springs that you can walk on, but keep in mind it’s not handicapped assessable.